Meningococcal Disease

 How can you prevent meningococcal disease?

-What are the options for meningococcal vaccine?
+What are the different types of meningococcal vaccine?

 Are free or low-cost meningococcal shots available?